 With a clear understanding of existing bottlenecks and equipment performance gaps, manufacturers can establish real-time alerts.
 These alerts can notify them when machine performance dips, allowing for immediate adjustments that help alleviate bottlenecks as they occur.

-Production monitoring can help eleviate bottlenecks, enable cross-departmental visibility by having operators outside the bleach plant monitor this graphic.
+Production monitoring can help alleviate bottlenecks, and enable cross-departmental visibility by having operators outside the bleach plant monitor this graphic.
 This can assist with seamless operations throughout the entire facility.

-Additionally, visual tools like custom dashboards provide operators with a comprehensive view of the plant’s operations.
+Visual tools like custom dashboards also provide operators with a comprehensive view of the plant’s operations.
 These dashboards, which can be displayed continuously, enable operators to quickly gauge the status of various plant areas and adjust their activities to prevent potential bottlenecks.
 This level of insight ensures that the entire production process runs more smoothly and efficiently.

 Cross-Training Employees: